navjos/navjos/README.md

 - 👋 Hi, I’m Josselyn!
 Thanks for visiting my GitHub profile.
 This place is a mosaic of small projects I have recently taken on to rebuild my software development skills.
     I currently work for a property tech startup.
 Prior to that, I was a trader on Wall Street for 2 years.
-- 👀 I’m interested in fintech, financial literacy, Latin Dance, and app-development.
+- 👀 I’m interested in fintech, financial literacy, latin dance, and app-development.
 - 🌱 I’m currently (re)learning how to build apps!
-Thanks Coursera for all the cool courses.
 - 💞️ I’m looking to collaborate on finding new ways we can help underbanked communities achieve financial independence and make the payments system more equitable.
 - 📫 You can reach me via joss.navas09@gmail.com.
 - 😄 Pronouns: she/her/hers